+977 9860199086

 info@hillsrangetreks.com

-As you traverse its verdant valleys and towering peaks, you’ll encounter a tapestry of rich traditions and warm hospitality.
-From the majestic fortress-like dzongs to the fluttering prayer flags that adorn every hillside, Bhutan is a place where ancient customs thrive alongside modern aspirations.
-But Bhutan is not just a feast for the eyes it’s a haven for spiritual seekers.
-Monasteries cling to cliffsides, offering sanctuary to monks and pilgrims alike.
-The rhythm of daily life is marked by prayer and meditation, reminding visitors of the profound connection between humanity and the natural world.
+As you explore its lush valleys and towering peaks, you will encounter a vibrant tapestry of traditions and warm hospitality.
+From majestic fortress-like dzongs to colorful prayer flags adorning every hillside, Bhutan offers a unique blend of ancient customs and modern aspirations.
+Beyond its visual splendor, Bhutan is a haven for spiritual seekers.
+Cliffside monasteries provide sanctuary to monks and pilgrims, while daily life is guided by prayer and meditation, reflecting the profound connection between humanity and nature.

 Small and secluded the city is quiet and there are never the traffic jams familiar in other Asian Capitals.
 Thimphu's main shopping street is a delight not so much for what you can buy there, but for the picturesqueness of the architecture and national custom.
 Beautiful weaves in wool, silk and cotton, basketwork, silver jewellery, thangkas and other traditional crafts of the kingdom are available in various handicraft emporiums.
 In the morning: visit the memorial chorten, the national library, the painting school, the handicrafts emporium, the weekend market.
 In the afternoon: visit Semtokha Dzong, the oldest fortress in Bhutan, built in 1629 by Shabdrung Ngawang Namgyal, the Tashichho Dzong, the Head Abbot, the Pangri Zampa monastery.
 Meals included: breakfast, lunch, dinner.
 Overnight: hotel.